 The PFA oriented detector, especially its calorimeter system, could provide enormous information for the lepton identification.
 In the CEPC v_4 geometry, a high-energy electron/positron/hadrons is likely to induce thousands of hits in the calorimeter with typical spatial configurations.
-Using the benchmark calorimeter geometry, the shower fractal dimension could be extracted [1].
+Using the benchmark calorimeter geometry, the shower fractal dimension could be extracted [3].
 In addition, the dE/dx measured by the TPC could efficiently separate electron/positrons from muon and hadrons, at track energy less than 10 GeV.

-A dedicated Lepton identification algorithm for the detectors using high granularity calorimeter, LICH [2], has been developed.
+A dedicated Lepton identification algorithm for the detectors using high granularity calorimeter, LICH [4], has been developed.
 LICH extract more than 20 distinguish variables from the detector and combine these information into lepton-likelihood via MVA method.
 The performance of LICH have been scanned over a large range of the granularity for both ECAL and HCAL, while the performance is stable for particles with energy larger than 2 GeV.

-At APODIS geometry, applied on isolated charged particle candidate with energy larger than 2 GeV, lepton identification efficiency better than 99.5% could be achieved with a mis-identification rate from hadrons is controlled to be smaller than 1%.
+At CEPC v_4 geometry, applied on isolated charged particle candidate with energy larger than 2 GeV, lepton identification efficiency better than 99.5% could be achieved with a mis-identification rate from hadrons is controlled to be smaller than 1%.
 This misidentification is mainly induced by the irreducible background rate from pion decay (to muons) and highly electro-magnetic like pion clusters (via the pion0 generated from the pion-nuclear interactions).
-Not surprisingly, this performance is significantly better than that at LHC and LEP [?][?].

-Figure 10.8: The distribution of charged particles in the phase space of calculated lepton likelihoods.

-In the actual physics event, the lepton identification performance will be limited by the separation power of the detector.
-Using fully reconstructed llH events, we found the efficiency of successfully identify two leptons with opposite charge reaches 97-98%, In other word, less than 1% of the objective leptons in the llH events will potentially be mis-identified due to the overlapping of their cluster to the nearby showers.
-This result is consistent with the separation power of APODIS.
+Not surprisingly, this performance is significantly better than that at LHC and LEP [Ref XX].
+In the actual physics event, the lepton identification performance will be limited by the separation power of the particle detector.
+As a control sample, we studied the llH event reconstruction and studied the efficiency of successfully identify two leptons with opposite charge.
+The analysis shows that the total event reconstruction efficiency reaches 97-98%, which, taken into account the detector acceptance, is slightly degrades from the isolated particle performance, but highly consistent with Arbor separation power.
+In other word, less than 1% of the objective leptons in the llH events will potentially be mis-identified due to the overlapping of their cluster to the nearby showers.